SCOPE OF THIS CHAPTER

 - When, what and by whom the child and family will be informed of the action to be taken;

-- When and where the child should be seen by the Social Worker - this will be within a maximum of 24 hours of Section 47 otherwise 7 working days;
+- When and where the child should be seen by the Social Worker - this will be within a maximum of 24 hours of Section 47, or otherwise 7 working days;

-- Where requested to do so by Local Authority Children's Social Care, professionals from other parts of the Local Authority such as housing and those in health organisations have a duty to co-operate under Section 27 of the Children Act 1989 by assisting the Local Authority in carrying out it's Children's Social Care functions.
+- Where requested to do so by local authority Children's Social Care, practitioners from other parts of the local authority such as housing and those in health organisations have a duty to co-operate under Section 27 of the Children Act 1989 by assisting the local authority in carrying out it's Children's Social Care functions.

 Where a child is believed to be in need of urgent protection, or suffering or likely to suffer Significant Harm, the Child Protection Section 47 Enquiries Procedure should be followed.